CircleTree/enom_pro/src/README.txt

 * Installation Instructions *
 						   **/

-0 - Backup your files & DB
+Backup your files & DB
-1 - Unzip this package to your local machine
+Unzip this package to your local machine
-2 - Upload the addon to the /whmcs/modules/addons directory
+Upload the addon to the /whmcs/modules/addons directory Upload enom_srv.php to the /whmcs/ directory
+Copy the templates to your active WHMCS template.
+	If you have customized your templates, see the eNom PRO Admin page for instructions
-3 - Go to the admin -> addons panel & activate
+Go to the admin -> addons panel & activate
-4 - Enter License key & Select the Admin Groups you want
+Enter License key & Select the Admin Groups you want
 	to give access to the addon
-5 - For widgets to appear MAKE SURE YOU SET THE ADMIN ROLES!
+For widgets to appear MAKE SURE YOU SET THE ADMIN ROLES!
-6 - See the admin page for namspinner install instructions!
+See the admin page for additional install instructions!